 19. The Three Faces of Eve (1957)

 Eve White is an affectionate mother and a servile wife but often suffers from frequent blackouts.
 Upon examination, during one of her sessions with her psychiatrist, another violent and outspoken personality Eve Black emerges, to everyone’s surprise.
 As usual, Eve Black and Eve White are two different persons and are unaware of each other’s existence.
-After Eve White’s husband realises that Eve Black is for real and catches Eve Black romancing another man, she divorces Eve.
-Dr Luther, Eve’s psychiatrist is still definite of a third personality within Eve, which eventually comes out as Jane, a seemingly stable and relatively amicable person who then goes all her way to make amends with both of her alter egos – Eve Black and Eve White, only to know that they’ve ceased to exist after a while.
+After Eve White’s husband realizes that Eve Black is for real and catches Eve Black romancing another man, she divorces Eve.
+Dr. Luther, Eve’s psychiatrist, is still definite of a third personality within Eve, which eventually comes out as Jane, a seemingly stable and relatively amicable person who then goes all her way to make amends with both of her alter egos – Eve Black and Eve White, only to know that they’ve ceased to exist after a while.
 ‘The Three Faces of Eve’ is a fairly genuine affair with its own moments but has been critiqued for being too lengthy and verbose.

 Read More: Best Weinstein Movies of All Time